-After the huge support of the summer Paralympics, the popularity and the sight of amputee athletes using prosthetics often seems to give a degree of hope to sufferers of Complex Regional Pain Syndrome (CRPS) that once lived an active life, now disabled due to the debilitating pain.
-As a CRPS charity we have been asked the question “Is Amputation A Cure For CRPS?” hence the need for this blog.
-However, what needs to be considered is the potential reoccurrence of CRPS and/or phantom limb pain can make a prosthesis impossible to use as they cannot even tolerate putting it on.
-Amputation for CRPS still remains highly controversial even if the amputation is for the treatment of long-standing, therapy resistant CRPS (Bodde, M.I. et al. 2011).
+After the huge support of the summer 2016 Paralympics in Japan, the popularity and the sight of amputee athletes using prosthetics often seems to give a degree of hope to sufferers of Complex Regional Pain Syndrome (CRPS) that once lived an active life, now disabled due to the debilitating pain.
+As a CRPS charity we have been asked the question “Is Amputation A Cure For CRPS?” hence the need for this CRPS amputation blog.
+However, what needs to be considered is the potential reoccurrence of CRPS and/or phantom limb pain after the amputation for CRPS can make a prosthesis impossible to use as they cannot even tolerate putting it on.
+CRPS amputations still remains highly controversial even if the amputation is for the treatment of long-standing, therapy resistant CRPS (Bodde, M.I. et al. 2011).

-There have been a couple of high profile cases of amputation in CRPS patients in recent months and this has led to other sufferers also wanting an amputation of their affected limb.
+There have been a number of fairly high profile cases of CRPS amputations in over the last 2-3 years in the media, and this has led to other CRPS sufferers also wanting an amputation of their affected limb.
 But is amputation really a cure for CRPS?
-And will it stop the continuous debilitating pain?
-In this blog we are going to look further into research and specialists opinions on amputation in CRPS patients.
+Will it actually stop the continuous debilitating pain from the Complex Regional Pain Syndrome?
+In this blog we are going to look further into the research and specialists opinions on CRPS amputation in patients.

-Chronic CRPS can be a very debilitating condition and resistant to a large variety of treatments.
+Chronic CRPS can be a very debilitating condition and resistant to the range of CRPS treatments that are available.
 Amputation is always considered as a very last resort for CRPS if at all (Hohendorff, B. et al 2011).
-However doctors and specialists don’t like to consider amputation as a form of treatment, even in the most severe cases.
-This is usually because there is very little evidence available to support amputation in CRPS.
-All options should be explored for pain control and dysfunctional limb treatment before amputation of the limb is considered.
+However doctors and specialists don’t like to consider amputation as a form of CRPS treatment, even in the most severe cases.
+This is usually because there is very little evidence available to support amputation for CRPS.
+All options should be explored for pain control and dysfunctional limb treatment before amputation of the CRPS affected limb or extremity is considered.
 However, if a patient has long-standing and therapy-resistant CRPS Type 1, then amputation can be justified (Kashy, B.K. et al 2015).
-In a case report by Finlayson, H & Travlos, A. (2003) they stated that consideration may be given to amputation in patients with CRPS I if the disease has plateaued and there is a clear indication for improvement of residual function rather than pain relief.
+In a case report by Finlayson, H & Travlos, A. (2003) they stated that consideration may be given to amputation in patients with CRPS I, if the disease has plateaued and there is a clear indication for improvement of residual function rather than pain relief.
 The main aim of amputation is usually to increase quality of life and mobility but also to decrease pain intensity (Bodde, M.I. et al 2014).